PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Conclusion

 \section{Conclusion}

-In this paper, we propose a point cloud objective quality metric that relies on PCA-based shape descriptors and luminance-based predictors to evaluate distortions in the geometry and color domain, respectively.
-Statistical functions are applied on the descriptor values in order to capture local relationships between point samples, which are compared between the pristine and the distorted stimuli in order to provide a quality prediction for the latter.
-The proposed features are evaluated individually, showing good overall performance, although not consistently ranked across datasets.
-To alleviate this behaviour, several weighting combination strategies were examined, both within the same attribute domain of descriptors, as well as by combining them.
-Well-tuned configurations were shown to lead to substantial performance improvements and higher generalization capabilities.
-Learning weights over the entire set of geometric and textural descriptors was found to be the highest-performing approach.
-A balanced contribution between geometry and texture quality scores computed using equal weights, denoted a close alternative, confirming the effectiveness of the proposed features.
-Our results show that the proposed metric achieves state-of-the-art performance, out-performing existing solutions in the majority of cases across all tested datasets.
-Considering that certain descriptors are more efficient against particular types of contents and degradations, future work will focus on identification and adoption of most perceptually-relevant predictors, per case.
+In this paper, we propose a point cloud objective quality metric that relies on \acrshort{pca}-based shape and appearance predictors to evaluate distortions in the geometry and color domain, respectively.
+Statistical functions are applied to the descriptor values in order to capture local relationships between point samples, which are compared between a reference and a point cloud under evaluation, producing predictions of visual quality for the latter.
+The proposed predictors are assessed individually, showing good overall performance, with some textural variants leading to higher accuracy consistently across all tested datasets.
+To boost the performance by leveraging the predictive potential of all the proposed predictors and return a single quality score, the Random Forest regression model is employed as part of our architecture.
+Alternative learning-based models are examined and evaluated, indicating that non-linear variants lead to similarly high performance.
+Moreover, the selection of parameter configuration, color space, and usage of descriptors from both geometry and texture domains are justified through a series of exploratory studies.
+Our results show that PointPCA outperforms existing metrics in all tested datasets.
+Considering that certain predictors are more efficient against particular types of contents and degradations, future work will focus on the identification and adoption of optimal subsets of predictors, per use case.
+Moreover, ensemble of regressors will be tested to increase the prediction power of our predictors.